FAQ

 Should I File A Claim?
 (Rates & Impact)

-If the repair cost is less than or only slightly above your deductible, it is usually better to pay out of pocket.
-Filing a claim for small damage risks a ding on your insurance record for very little financial benefit.
-We recommend getting an independent assessment before formally opening a claim to ensure it makes financial sense.
+Generally, no - if the repair cost is at or only slightly above your deductible, pay out of pocket instead of filing.
+Filing a claim for small damage creates a C.L.U.E. database entry that lasts up to seven years and risks a premium impact, for very little financial benefit.
+Get an independent assessment from a licensed public adjuster before you formally open a claim with your carrier.

 General Public Adjusting